dayton-outar/glif/algos/js/codility/sieve/COUNTNONDIVISIBLE.md

     function solution(A);
 ```

-that, given an array A consisting of N integers, returns a sequence of integers representing the amount of non-divisors.
+that, given an array $A$ consisting of $N$ integers, returns a sequence of integers representing the amount of non-divisors.

 Result array should be returned as an array of integers.